apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**JD Vance Repeats ‘Anti-Family’ Criticism of Democrats on Sunday Morning News Show Tour**
+**Stock futures are little changed ahead of key inflation and retail data: Live updates**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiiwFBVV95cUxQSU92YUFQMk9PeG5VZ0JUMkY1OUJraUFSWmlwb09qWnZYNlNIZU1tVUM2VC1WQmlZMEIteWFTTDM2Zl9IbE1jZnJtTHZXUWsxM3hRYi0wS2RoWmVMVG9ITkwydldrbGtOc0ZCRmRpZlZCNUViVUhkWGRoQ3FhbXVoQkxGSUFiN2J4VV9N?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMid0FVX3lxTE12aXA1SHRtUVRVWmY3NC1TRlhYbnkta1BIcFFyRlhsRDllVHVnQzRCX0RGb1YxbzVCREZMYXYxQ1U2ZjJNTXVnVGdmV0NIR1pkWFBLeS04N0NpaUY0bURXTVJtdl9ENTJWVDdCcVU4aXRHbGkwNWNR?oc=5).

 ## Requirements
 - Python 3.8